EXCLUSIVE: Victim of UK Spycop on Her Relationship With 'Man Who Didn't Exist'

 High Court Justice Nicol rejected this defense and their demands December 11.
 Given the Metropolitan Police have already reached settlements with a number of women deceived into relationships, including the individual's own mother, the principle of institutional responsibility for abusive officers is perhaps established.

-Based on publicly available information, TBS is in a unique position — although given at least 144 undercover police officers were embedded with activist groups from 1968 onwards, and the vast majority of their identities are secret, there may be more like him.
+Based on publicly available information, TBS is a unique case — although given at least 144 undercover police officers were embedded with activist groups from 1968 onwards, and the vast majority of their identities are secret, there may be more like him as yet unconfirmed.

 On the prospect of victims pursuing civil claims again police for their mistreatment, Kate cautions such actions are "very hard" indeed — while public statements may be "nice," behind the scenes police can be "absolute bastards," leaving victims feeling violated "all over again."